 FLC05: Our Lives in Music and Pictures

-Have you ever heard the quotes a picture is worth a thousand words and without music life would be a mistake?
+Have you ever heard the quotes "A picture is worth a thousand words," and "Without music, life would be a mistake?"
 What do the pictures of us and our music preferences (as individuals and as a society) tell us about who we are and where we come from?
-This seminar will dive into the world of personal and public pictures and music, and will dissect what we can learn about ourselves and the world around us by what pictures we chose to take and display and what music we choose to represent us.
+This seminar will dive into the world of personal and public pictures and music, and will dissect what we can learn about ourselves and the world around us by what pictures we choose to take and display and what music we choose to represent us.
 We will spend time looking at personal photographs and music of students in the seminar, as well as other popular photographs and music in the media and contemporary art.
 We will also explore and determine what kind of story pictures and music tell about ourselves to future generations.

-Sarah Tetley serves as Director, of First-Year Programs (FYP) at Lindenwood University.
+Sarah Tetley serves as director of First-Year Programs (FYP) at Lindenwood University.
 Her responsibilities include New Student Orientation, LNO Seminar support, mentoring, meeting with first-year students, and helping students during the freshman journey to their sophomore year.
-Her educational background includes, a Bachelors in Communications from Missouri State University (2001), a Masters in Higher Education Administration from Saint Louis University, and is finishing her Doctorate in Management and Leadership from Webster University.
+Her educational background includes a bachelor's in communications from Missouri State University (2001) and a master's in higher education administration from Saint Louis University, and she is finishing her doctorate in management and leadership from Webster University.
 She is also fond of her other job, which is raising four amazing kids.
-In her free time, you can find her on the softball field keeping score, at Scottrade Center watching the Blues praying for a Stanley Cup, or spending time with her family and friends.
+In her free time, you can find her on the softball field keeping score, at Scottrade Center watching the Blues and praying for a Stanley Cup, or spending time with her family and friends.

 Time Offered: T 9:30-10:20AM/ LARC 207/ Professor Sarah Tetley

-Asia: a continent rapidly becoming one of the most significant locations on earth.
-For centuries the Asians dominated world trade and diplomacy, then lost status and became largely disregarded.
-That is no longer the case, for three of the world's wealthiest economies lie in Asia and these countries, China, India, and Japan have diplomatic and political tentacles stretched across the world as once the Europeans had.
+Asia - a continent rapidly becoming one of the most significant locations on earth.
+For centuries, the Asians dominated world trade and diplomacy, then lost status and became largely disregarded.
+That is no longer the case, for three of the world's wealthiest economies lie in Asia, and these countries, China, India, and Japan, have diplomatic and political tentacles stretching across the world as once the Europeans had.
 This course is an examination of how this situation arose.
 In this seminar we will examine Asia's history, its cultural traditions, and its rise to world significance.

-Dr. Brian Arendt is a professor in the International Relations program at Lindenwood University.
+Dr. Brian Arendt is a professor in the International Relations Program at Lindenwood University.
 Although born and raised in the St. Louis region, he lived for several years in South Korea and Taiwan, and travelled throughout Southeast Asia.
-Outside of his academic pursuits, Dr. Arendt is also a board gamer, a "Trekkie", and a proud father of four Jack Russell Terriers.
-Dr. Arendt has a PhD in diplomatic history from Georgetown University, an MA in European history from SUNY at Stony Brook, and a BA from the University of Missouri-St. Louis.
+Outside of his academic pursuits, Arendt is also a board gamer, a "Trekkie," and a proud father of four Jack Russell Terriers.
+Arendt has a Ph.D. in diplomatic history from Georgetown University, an M.A. in European history from SUNY at Stony Brook, and a B.A. from the University of Missouri-St. Louis.